With this quick yeast rolls recipe, you can have yeast dinner rolls ready in one hour! These easy dinner rolls are buttery, fluffy, and so wonderful!

 When you work with bread dough, you want to use light hands.
 This means, work gently with the dough.
 Do not over-do it when shaping the rolls.
 To shape the dough balls, take a piece of dough and pull then tuck the sides under.
 It’s really very simple.
 When you have tacky dough, it’s really easy to work with!

-Tips for shaping homemade rolls
+Tips for shaping yeast dinner rolls

-- To make uniform sized rolls, first gently shape the dough into a rectangle, about 11×7-inch size.
+- To make uniform sized dinner rolls, first gently shape the dough into a rectangle, about 11×7-inch size.
 Cut into 20 equal squares.

 - To shape the squares into balls, gently tug and tuck the sides under.
 Place the dough balls with the seams side down into the baking dish.

 - While performing these steps, make sure you are very gently working with the dough.
-If you over do it, the rolls will not be as fluffy.
+If you over do it, the yeast rolls will not be as fluffy.

 Quick Yeast Rolls